Sorell

 Sorell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Sorell's dwelling structures, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in Sorell was at 35.7%, similar to Hobart metro, with the rest being mortgaged (37.0%) or rented (27.3%).
-The median monthly mortgage repayment in Sorell was $1,517, aligning with Hobart metro's average, while the median weekly rent was $350, also matching Hobart metro's figure.
-Nationally, Sorell's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Sorell was 35.7%, with mortgaged dwellings at 37.0% and rented ones at 27.3%.
+The median monthly mortgage repayment in Sorell was $1,517, aligning with Hobart metro's average.
+The median weekly rent figure in Sorell was $350, also matching Hobart metro's figure.
+Nationally, Sorell's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing